Chunyu-Lin-bjtu/autoware-wiki/Contributing-to-Autoware.AI.md

   In particular, keep an eye out for major problems such as unrelated changes included in the pull request, or a missing DCO sign-off line, or incomplete CI runs.
 - If the pull request comes from outside the Autoware organisation, then a maintainer is responsible for running the CI jobs necessary to check if the pull request can be merged.
   CI must be run on all officially supported platforms.
+- Don't merge pull requests until at least 48 hours have elapsed since the request was made, 24 hours have elapsed since the last review was made, and all comments have been addressed satisfactorily.
 - When performing the merge, squash the commits into as small a number of commits as reasonable.
   This is done to keep the repository history clean.